emqx/cloud-docs/en_US/deployments/auth_overview.md

 # Authentication

 Authentication is an important component of most applications.
 The MQTT protocol supports username and password authentication, and enabling identity verification can effectively prevent illegal client connections.
-In EMQX Cloud, authentication refers to controlling the client's permissions to connect to the server through server-side configuration when a client connects to EMQX Cloud.
+In EMQX Platform, authentication refers to controlling the client's permissions to connect to the server through server-side configuration when a client connects to EMQX Platform.
 To provide better security, EMQX supports multiple authentication mechanisms.

 ## [Password Authentication (Default)](./default_auth.md)